Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Flow Bubble failed to reappear after switching apps and tapping a text field.
 The bubble now shows up when you return to any text field across apps.

 • Microphone stayed on after the Flow Bubble was hidden.
-Additional protections were added in v1.6.0 to ensure the microphone stops reliably whenever the dictation bubble is hidden.
+Additional protections were added to ensure the microphone stops reliably whenever the dictation bubble is hidden.

 • Flow Bubble didn't appear while the on-screen keyboard was sliding into view.
 The bubble now appears as soon as the keyboard starts opening.